-Financial sponsors are always playing an active role in acquiring shares of Chinese listed companies.
-However, in publicly disclosed cases of recent years where controlling stake of a listed company is acquired, more than half of such deals are driven or successfully consummated by state-owned or backed investors.
+Financial sponsors are always playing an active role in acquiring shares of companies listed in China or overseas.
+However, in publicly disclosed cases of recent years where controlling stake of a Chinese listed company is acquired, more than half of such deals are driven or successfully consummated by state-owned or backed investors, most of which are industry players from upstream and downstream industries.
 Typical ways for acquiring shares in Chinese listed companies include: (i) privately negotiated transaction, (ii) secondary market trading, (iii) tender offer, and (iv) indirect deal structure devised to acquire shares in the controlling shareholder of the listed companies.
-Thanks to the set-up and booming of Sci-Tech innovation board (SSE STAR Market) which provides a test field for China's innovation in the securities market since 2018 as well as recent regulatory developments along the direction of marketization in the QFII/RQFII system and refinancing rules for listed companies in 2019 and 2020 respectively, the below trends are observed: (i) financial sponsors are seeking earlier stage deal opportunities (e.g., pre-IPO financing) for private companies who have the potential to go public in China, (ii) the QFII system and RQFII system are largely used by foreign financial sponsors to participate in minority investment in Chinese listed companies, and (iii) regulations are loosened to offer more opportunities to financial sponsors for their participation in private placement by Chinese listed companies. ..
+Thanks to the set-up and booming of Sci-Tech innovation board (SSE STAR Market) which provides a test field for China's innovation in the securities market since 2018 as well as recent regulatory developments along the direction of marketization in the QFII/RQFII system and refinancing rules for listed companies in 2019 and 2020 respectively, the below trends are observed: (i) financial sponsors are seeking earlier stage deal opportunities (e.g., pre-IPO financing) for private companies who have the potential to go public in China, (ii) the QFII system and RQFII system are largely used by foreign financial sponsors to participate in minority investment in Chinese listed companies, and (iii) regulations are loosened to offer more opportunities to financial sponsors for their participation in private placement by Chinese listed companies.
+In September 2024, the CSRC issued a nation-wide policy to deepen the reform in the area of M&A and restructuring market for listed companies in an effort to promote industrial M&A by listed companies in China, along with the promulgation of draft revisions to Administration Measures on Significant Asset Restructuring of Listed Companies which aim to relax the current regulation on certain kinds of deals and support PE firms' participation in the relevant M&A and restructuring activities.
 Although state-owned or backed entities have long played a dominant role in the infrastructure market, "social capitals" including financial sponsors are recently encouraged by the Chinese government to participate in large-size PPP projects by forming a special purpose fund or running a joint venture with other qualified market players.